The following excerpt was taken from the "Terpening

 She will lie in state 1-5 p.m.
 Tuesday at Denton-Funchess Funeral Home.

-She passed away Wednesday, June 29, 2005, at Covenant Medical Center in
+She passed away Wednesday, June 29, 2005, at Covenant Medical Center in Lubbock, Texas.

 Denton-Funchess Funeral Home is in charge of the arrangements.